 Tomi Pastinen, MD, PhD

-Director, Genomic Medicine Center; Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Research Professor of Cancer Biology, University of Kansas School of MedicineFull Biography
+Dee Lyons/Missouri Endowed Chair in Pediatric Genomic Medicine; Director, Center for Pediatric Genomic Medicine; Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Research Professor of Cancer Biology, University of Kansas School of MedicineFull Biography

 The case for studying rare diseases in children

 One out of every 30 people suffers from a rare disease thought to be due to a mutation in their DNA.
 These mutations are present at birth or may be apparent early in life.
 In the past decade, genome-wide sequencing technologies have allowed an unprecedented increase in the discovery of mutations causing these diseases.
 However, because “blind spots” exist in current diagnostic sequencing technologies, only one-third of kids with rare diseases receive a genetic diagnosis from even the most advanced clinical molecular testing, meaning the majority of families are still waiting for a specific genetic cause of their child’s illness.1

 The Genomic Medicine Center at Children’s Mercy Kansas City wants to change that.
 Established in 2011, the center was the first of its kind with a pediatric focus.
 Today, under the direction of Tomi Pastinen, MD, PhD, the center is utilizing advanced sequencing technologies to detect these “blind spots,” contributing to better understanding of how mutated DNA in unexplored parts of the human genome, including regions regulating gene expression, can cause rare diseases.
 This work has helped to establish Children’s Mercy as the hub for pediatric molecular diagnosis.